-Most places have a weight limit of 200 pounds.
+Many skydiving places have a weight limit of around 200 pounds.
 However, we do have the equipment and expertise to cater for “heavier” customers.
 At weights higher than 220 lbs our instructors charge an additional fee of $1 per every pound over 200 lbs (for the extra workload).
 At weights exceeding 230 pounds, it is our staff’s discretion whether or not you should jump.
 At weights exceeding 250 pounds you will need to call in and speak to us before making reservations.

 I have a medical condition, can I still jump?

 Please consult your doctor if you have any physical limitations that you think may interfere with or be worsened by skydiving activity.

 Is there a minimum age requirement?